 (from NIH’s Principles and Guidelines for…Disseminating Biomedical Research Resources,” Federal Register 72095).

-All the complications attributable to Bayh-Dole come from university patent licensing practice.
+All the complications attributable to Bayh-Dole come from university patent exclusive licensing practice.
 These practices are often supported by university patent policy demands that licensing personnel have also drafted.
 Their claim supporting such policy demands has been that federal law (Bayh-Dole) requires institutional ownership and efforts to “commercialize” inventions.
 Commercialization (again, in general University licensing practice) means exclusive licensing to an established company, and if not to an established company, then to speculative monopolist investors, and if they won’t play, then to shell startups in the hope that in the future speculative monopolists will appear to buy the shell companies.
-Typical university exclusive licenses forbid open source distribution of the licensed code.
+Typical university exclusive licenses forbid or poison open source distribution of the licensed code.

 So university licensing practice, not Bayh-Dole, is the cork in the keg of open source, exchange of research ideas expressed in code or digital data, collaboration, public access, common platforms, and further code development.